rohan-bansal/Dragoncell/README.md

 ## Download / Run

 - Download the latest release from the releases page or download the source code here
+  -  *update 12/6/19 - I may not be creating a new release for a while, so it's best to run the source code*
 - Load the source code into IDEA, or run the jar file from the release page in terminal